Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 ## Types of error

-Errors can be sorted into two broad categories, it's important to understand the difference because they should be handled differently by your application.
+Errors can be sorted into two broad categories.
+It's important to understand the difference, because they should be handled differently by your application.
 These take inspiration from the [Joyent error handling documentation](https://www.joyent.com/node-js/production/design/errors), which is also worth a read.

 ### Operational errors

 An error can be considered "Operational" when they are _expected_ to occur as part of day-to-day running of an application.
 They normally represent that something went wrong outside of the control of the application code, e.g. a remote service failed.
-You can also consider an error operational when for things like end-user mistakes, e.g. filling out a form incorrectly.
+You can also consider an error operational for things like end-user mistakes, e.g. filling out a form incorrectly.

 Some operational errors may be recoverable (as in the page can continue to render even if they occur).
 Some operational errors may not be recoverable, and in the context of a web service these will result in a non-`200` status code for an end-user.
 Both of these cases are still "Operational" if they're part of the expected running of the app.